OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. warning:: The SPICE Web client is a prototype and is limited in function.
 More information of this component can be found in the following `link <http://www.spice-space.org/page/Html5>`__

+.. warning:: Make sure that there is free space in sunstone's log directory or it will die silently.
+By default the log directory is ``/var/log/one``.

 Requirements:

 -  Websockets-enabled browser (optional): Firefox and Chrome support websockets.
 In some versions of Firefox manual activation is required.
 If websockets are not enabled, flash emulation will be used.